Dragonmystic707/exalted-reincarnated/docs/System/Combat.md

 -   +1 Soak or Evasion (no more than +2 total)

--   +1 Accuracy (no more than +4 total)
+-   +2 Accuracy (no more than +4 total)

 -   +1 Damage.

--   Use of non-standard Attribute.
+-   Use of non-standard Attribute or Ability